Are you ready to start a WordPress blog?

 A domain name acts as your home address.

 Let’s say that you need to access Facebook.
 You might need to enter www.facebook.com in your browser.
 So, Facebook’s domain name is Facebook.com.
-Same goes with Google.
+The same goes for Google.
 Google.com is the domain name.

 In our case, we are using Namesilo for domain names.
 They will give you the best affordable price and free privacy protection (whois guard) for a lifetime.